juxt/astro-website/src/pages/blog/selling-clojure.md

 than their mainstream counterparts.

 Yes, Clojure is a beautiful, elegant language to work with.
+More

-More importantly for businesses though, it's extremely effective for building software against tight timescales.
+software against tight timescales.

 # Why is Clojure Lean?